AeroLeads people directory · profile

 What company does Jennifer O'Neill work for?

-Jennifer O'Neill works for Cascadia Seaweed
+Jennifer O'Neill works for Cascadia Seaweed.

-Jennifer O'Neill's current role is Senior Project Manager at Cascadia Seaweed | Marine Scientist | Sector Development | Author |.
+Jennifer O'Neill is listed as Senior Project Manager at Cascadia Seaweed | Marine Scientist | Sector Development | Author | at Cascadia Seaweed.

 What is Jennifer O'Neill's email address?